kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-Notice here that you're allowing a ride with no drop-off location to go ahead.
+Here you’re allowing a ride with no drop-off location to go ahead.
 This is actually quite sensible, considering you have absolutely no control over where a hot air balloon will take you.
-If you build and run, Siri will use a drop-off location that you supply, but it won't try and fill in the gaps if there isn't one present.
+If you build and run, Siri will use a drop-off location that you supply, but it won’t try and fill in the gaps if there isn’t one present.

-As well as simply accepting any value that's passed in as an intent parameter, you can also perform a bit of business logic on there.
-In many cases this will involve the same logic that is used in the main app.
-Apple recommend that you put code like this in a separate framework that can be shared between your extension and the main app.
-That's why the sample project contains the WenderLoonCore framework.
+As well as simply accepting any value that’s passed in as an intent parameter, you can also perform a bit of business logic in there.
+In many cases, this will involve the same logic used in the main app.
+Apple recommends that you put code such as this in a separate framework that can be shared between your extension and the main app.

+That’s why the sample project contains the WenderLoonCore framework.
 Bring that framework into the extension by adding the following statement to the top of **RideRequestHandler.swift**:

 ```swift
 import WenderLoonCore